priyanksharma7/tracking-lamp/README.md

 ## Light Source

-**Time to get creative!** A light source needs to be installed close to the camera so that light can focus where the pan-tilt mechanism is focusing the camera.
-I bought the smallest spotlight available in the shop and opened it up.
+**Time to get creative!** A light source needs to be installed close to the camera so that the light can illuminate the area where the pan-tilt mechanism is focusing the camera.
+I bought a small spotlight and screwed it open.
 After removing the AC-DC converter, I stuck a 9V battery underneath the Jetson Nano.
 The inside of the spotlight consisted of a LED and glass focus.
 I screwed it just below the camera and made sure that it is not obstrcuting the camera field of view.

 ## Acknowledgements